 Frequency Response vs Target

-The Fantech Sonata MH90 comes with a far from neutral frequency response; featuring prominent shelves, dips, trenches and peaks across the audible range.
-This to me strikes as an intense kind of a balanced sound signature due to its boosted bass, shouty upper mids and accentuated top-end.
-It’s not strikingly good tonality speaking, but relative to its designated price point, it is an engaging and still forgiving set of cans – sans the peaks.
+The Fantech Sonata MH90 comes with a far from neutral frequency response; featuring prominent shelves, dips, trenches (phase cancellation?) and peaks across the audible range.
+This to me strikes as a somewhat intense kind of a balanced sound signature due to its boosted bass, shouty upper mids and accentuated top-end if normalized to 84 dB @ 1 kHz.
+It’s not strikingly good tonality speaking, but relative to its designated price point, it is an engaging and still forgiving set of cans – sans the peaks and the abysmal channel matching.

-Bass: Extends deep into the sub-bass with good rumble and decent sense of punch.
-A courtesy of the bass shelf that extends into the lower mids.
-I find this whole region really engaging which is undoubtedly its strongest frequency range.
+Bass: Extends into the sub-bass region with a gentle slope and with a decent sense of punch – a courtesy of the bass shelf that extends into the lower mids.
+I find this whole region really engaging which is undoubtedly the Sonata’s strongest frequency range.

-Treble: Starts with a -13dB trench in the presence area that made percussion instruments sound like they lack the necessary finesse or definition.
-The sudden rise between 5-6KHz also made it a sibilant headset while the peak between 8-9KHz gave it a piercing presentation.
+Treble: Starts with a -13 dB trench in the presence area that made percussion instruments sound like they lack the necessary finesse.
+This is most likely due to phase cancellation.
+The sudden rise between 5 and 6 kHz also made it a sibilant headset while the peak between 8 and 9 kHz gave it a piercing presentation.
 This is the worst range for me personally.